jasonhui-75/SimOdyssey2/README.md

 # SimOdyssey2
-This repository contains the zip file for my project, I uploaded it as a zip file because my project file was too large to be uploaded as different indiviudal files.
+This repository contains the zip file for my project, It was uploaded as a zip file because there are too many files in the project.However, I uploaded the imporatnt files for preview (Those files ends with [PREVIEW]). .
 This also contains a comprehensive report documenting different aspects such as design choices of this project